jts5374/PASSMAN-2.0/README.md

  - Create Account, stores username and hashed and salted password in database for user authentication
  - User account login
+ - All site passwords encrypted in database, can only be accessed with decryption key generated at login
  - Ability to read database from non-default location
    - Allows you to bring your passwords with you, accessible anywhere PassMan is installed
  - Delete Account, removes Master account and all associated login credentials from database